What you'll study

 Police Powers and the Law

-Skills Development for Professional Practice
+Skills for Professional Development

 How you’re taught